If you’re reading this, you probably love tea. Unless you hate sweets or cold things, you probably love ice cream. So… how about tea ice cream?

 We’re not talking about some cheaply made, overly sweet stuff you paid too much for just because it’s a frozen, imported product.
 I’m talking about making the good stuff at home.
 It’s about as easy as making ice cream ever is, but the effort is oh-so-very worth it.

 1. Select your tea.
 Anything that’s good as a tea latte is good as an ice cream.
 Some others will work, too.

 2. Select an ice cream recipe as a base. * Vanilla ice cream recipes are the simplest to alter.
-If you want to get more creative with it, you can select a more complex flavor that pairs with your tea, like strawberry for Nishi Sencha Green Tea or chocolate for Breakfast Blend Black Tea.
+If you want to get more creative with it, you can select a more complex flavor that pairs with your tea, like strawberry for Nishi Sencha Green Tea or chocolate for English Breakfast Black Tea.

 3. Warm your cream or non-dairy alternative to your tea’s brewing temperature.

 4. Infuse 3-4 teaspoons of tea in your cream or non-dairy cream for about 5 minutes.